 One-time sponsorships for events/projects that align with UWRC's mission and support UWRC partners are available to local nonprofits.
 Funding is awarded up to $500, and there is no minimum amount.

 The Equity Innovation Fund supports projects, programs and solutions that use innovative strategies to reduce disparities, improve outcomes and empower members of historically marginalized populations.
-The fund will officially open for applications on Jan.
-1, 2022.

 United Way supports high-quality programs and projects serving Racine County residents that are not funded through the annual investment process.
 Projects and programs must identify emerging needs and service gaps that specifically support United Way's focus areas of health, education, financial stability and basic needs.